PilzDE/pilz_industrial_motion/pilz_trajectory_generation/README.md

 This planner generates full synchronized point to point trajectories with trapezoid joint velocity profile.
 All joints are assumed to have the same maximal joint velocity/acceleration/deceleration limits.
 If not, the strictest limits are adopted.
 The axis with the longest time to reach the goal is selected as the lead axis.
-Other axes are accelerated so that they share the same acceleration/constant velocity/deceleration phases as the lead axis.
+Other axes are decelerated so that they share the same acceleration/constant velocity/deceleration phases as the lead axis.

 ![ptp no vel](doc/figure/ptp.png)